 The purposes of the Audit Committee include overseeing the financial and reporting processes of our company and the audits of the financial statements of our company, and providing assistance to our Board of Directors with respect to the oversight of the integrity of the financial statements of our company; our company's compliance with legal and regulatory matters; the independent auditor's qualifications and independence; and the performance of our company's independent auditor.
-The primary responsibilities of the Audit Committee are set forth in its charter and include various matters with respect to the oversight of our company on behalf of our Board of Directors.
+The primary responsibilities of the Audit Committee are set forth in its charter and include various matters with respect to the oversight of our company's accounting and financial reporting processes and audits of the financial statements of our company on behalf of our Board of Directors.
 The Audit Committee also selects the independent auditor to conduct the annual audit of the financial statements of our company; reviews the proposed scope of such audit; reviews accounting and financial controls of our company with the independent auditor and our financial accounting staff; and reviews and approves any transactions between us and our directors, executive officers, and their affiliates.